What does a Chief Information Officer do?

 How to become a Chief Information Officer?

-First, gaining a strong educational foundation is vital.
-Most CIOs hold a bachelor's degree in computer science, information technology, or a related field.
-Some may also pursue a master's degree, such as an MBA with a focus on information technology.
-This education provides the necessary technical knowledge and business acumen.
+Starting with gaining relevant education, a bachelor’s degree in computer science, information technology, or a related field is crucial.
+Many CIOs also pursue a master's degree, such as an MBA with a focus on information systems.

 How long does it take to become a Chief Information Officer?